Danny Ventre: Sligo Rovers

 Ventre joined Sligo Rovers in July 2007 and made his debut against Shamrock Rovers, which Sligo Rovers went on to win 2–0.
 He scored his first goal for the Bit o' Red against Cobh Ramblers earlier this season scoring Sligo's second goal in a 3–1 victory.
 Ventre has captained the team on many occasions including in the 2009 FAI Cup final defeat and was one of three players that captained the club during the 2010 season who lifted both the FAI Cup and League of Ireland Cup trophies.
 The fans voted him as their player of the year for the 2009 season.
 His first goal came against Shelbourne in the previous round of the League Cup, while his first league goal came against Bray Wanderers in September.
 The 2012 season saw him captain Sligo Rovers to their first title in 37 years.

 Derry City

 Ventre then joined Derry City from Sligo Rovers on 18 December.

 AFC Telford United

 Danny joined AFC Telford United on 27 January 2015 until the end of the season.

 Later career

 Later in his career he played for Warrington Town, Skelmersdale United, Droylsden and Widnes.

+Having made seven league appearances in his first season for Widnes, Ventre was a regular throughout the 2019-20 season, adding another seventeen appearances, while also making eight appearances and scoring four goals for MSB Woolton in the amateur Liverpool Premier League.
+Returning to Widnes for the 2020-21 season, Ventre made another three league appearances before the season was curtailed.

+When the Liverpool Premier League resumed in April 2021, Ventre returned to MSB Woolton, where he was ever-present until the end of the season in June, making ten league appearances, scoring eight goals.
+During the following season, he added another twelve appearances and four goals, scoring nine goals in 20 league games in the 2022-23 season, and making fifteen appearances, with fourteen goals, in the 2023-24 season.
+He improved his goalscoring record in the 2024-25 season, scoring 21 goals in 20 appearances as the club gained promotion to the North West Counties League for the first time, and continued to be a regular fixture in the 2025-26 season.

 Coaching career

 In November 2020, Ventre was appointed first-team coach at Widnes where he combined this role with his existing role as a player.
 Ventre also held the role of Blackpool Under-18s manager alongside this role.

 In July 2022, Ventre was appointed as first-team coach at Bristol Rovers.
+Following the departure of Joey Barton and subsequent appointment of Matt Taylor, he departed the club in December 2023.